 The most reliable cloud services incorporate Service Level Agreements (SLAs) into their client contracts.
 These are clauses that commit the provider to a minimum uptime percentage, normally offering some kind of compensation if that level isn’t met.
 Google, for instance, gives out financial credits to its clients if their multi-region Cloud Storage volumes fall below 99.95% uptime.

 Step 5: Check where and how your data will be stored

 It’s important to remember that when you move your data to the cloud, the reality is that you’re transferring it to a data center—or network of data centers—with a real-world address.
-Before you purchase cloud storage, you should always find out what that address will be.
+Before you purchase online storage, you should always find out what that address will be.